opendocsg/slw-judgments-backfill/2015_SGHC_113/report.md

- a.
+<span style="background-color: #FAC0C0"> a.
 Pain and suffering for fracture of knee (left patella) $50,000. b.
 Pain and suffering for abrasion to the left knee $500.

  c.
 Pain and suffering for strained left ankle $5,000.